Best Film for the Canon EOS Rebel S

 WARNING: Big box stores and pharmacies have ended developing film locally.
 They mail film off to be processed by a separate company.
 That is why, you won’t get your developed negatives back.

 - Pharmacy or Big Box Store

-The least complicated method and the method I would suggest using if you are just getting started shooting film is to mail off your film to a photo lab to be developed and scanned.
-If you regularly shoot film, this could be a disadvantage since it can get pricey.
+The easiest choice and the method I would suggest doing if you are just getting started using film is to mail off your film to a photo lab to be developed and scanned.
+A drawback to this is that it becomes really expensive if you are consistently using film.

-So long as you’re going through a medium to high-volume of film, there are a couple of activities that can be done to greatly reduce your expenses.
+So long as you’re using a moderate to high volume of film, there are two things that can be done to cut back on your expenses.

-Investing in a roll of 100’ of film and loading it into canisters by hand is considered one of the common ways to lower your costs.
+Ordering a bulk roll of 100’ of film and loading in into canisters by hand is considered one of the most well known ways to lower your expenses.

-Keep in mind that you are only going to find bulk rolls of black and white film.
-This is due to the fact black & white film is less difficult and cheaper to develop at home.
+Another thing to keep in mind is that you’re only going to find rolls of black & white film.
+This is in part because black and white film is easier and cheaper to develop yourself.

-You can develop and digitize film yourself.
-It’s an excellent way to lower your costs so that you can shoot more film with your Canon Rebel S.
+All film can be processed by hand.
+It’s an excellent way to lower your costs so that you can use more film with your Canon EOS Rebel S.

-Black & white film is by far the simplest to develop at home.
-Chemical temperature and development times are not as imperative to do correctly with black & white films as time and temperatures are for transparency or color negative.
+Black and white film is by far the easiest to develop at home.
+Chemical temperature and development times are not as imperative to get correct with black and white films as they are for slide or color negative.